01/09/2025

 Cambridge boasts an abundance of green spaces that provide the perfect backdrop for a serene winter walk.
 These leisurely strolls are a traditional and soothing way to experience the festive season in the city.
 Here are a couple of recommended options:

-• Wandlebury Country Park: Just a short drive out of the city) If you want to add a touch of Highland magic to your Christmas to-do list, head to Wandlebury Country Park.
-Here, you can catch sight of Highland cows, which are used to maintain the grassland.
+• Wandlebury Country Park: Just a short drive out of the city) If you want to add a touch of Highland magic to your Christmas to-do list, head to Wandlebury Country Park, where you can find Highland cows.
 The park also features an Iron Age ring walk and a scenic tree-lined avenue leading to a Roman Road.
 After your walk, visit the Gog farm shop next door to stock up on winter treats.

-• Cambridge University Botanic Garden: Located at the end of Station Road and close to the train station, the Botanical Garden offers a change of pace from the crisp winter air.
-The hot and humid glasshouse creates a lush environment, making it a delightful escape.
+• Cambridge University Botanic Garden: Located at the end of the Station Road, near the train station.
+This garden offers a beautiful view with a walking path for those wanting to take in all of the whimsical views.
+The warmth from the glasshouse provides a change of scenery from the usual cold, allowing visitors to enjoy this serene Christmas experience.
 The dedicated winter garden ensures that there's something interesting to see regardless of the season.

 • Riverside Walks: If you prefer a riverside walk, consider exploring some of Cambridge's best riverside paths for picturesque views and serene moments.
 You may even spot the Cambridge Rowing teams out on the river.